petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 #### Tips & Tricks
 - **Always** check the documentation for your specific hardware.
 There is no "universal" correct value.
 - If your spindle speed is erratic or a servo jitters, this is one of the first settings to verify.
+- The response time increases with lower frequencies, e.g. for high speed grayscale laser engravings a higher frequency may be beneficial.

 ---